keamncube/keamncube.github.io/Projects.md

   <!-- replace title with your title -->
-  <h2>Estimating the effects of macroprudential regulation on bank lending.</h2>

   <!-- replace author with your name and link -->
   <p> Author <a href="https://https://keamncube.github.io/">Keaoleboga Mncube</a> </p>
   <!-- replace with the date of publication -->